appsflyio/devkit-javautils/README.md

 # About appsfly.io Dev Kit Java Utils
 Java Utils contains resources to help communicate with appsfly.io secure server through encryption.

-appsfly.io does not whitelist IPs, instead a checkSum should be generated with the Secret Key.
+appsfly.io does not whitelist IPs. instead a checkSum should be generated with the Secret Key.
 To get a Secret Key contact integrations@appsfly.io

 ###  Get Started
 To start posting messages securely we need the following: